Kookaburra Laughs Like a Human & Loves to Eat Snakes

 Forest fires in Australia are fast and intense.
 They destroy large tracts of forest in which kookaburras live.

 We have a crazy Kookaburra living in our garden.
 He thinks he is our alarm clock.
 He taps really hard and long on our lounge room window early each morning.
 He wakes us all up.
 When Dad decided to cover up the window with a plastic sheet, the kookaburra decided to dive-bomb another window.
 I am surprised he hasn't broken the window yet because he crashes so hard into it.
 Or even killed itself!

 Kookaburra Conservation Status Is the Kookaburra endangered?

+The kookaburra is not endangered.
+They are protected by strict laws.
 The kookaburra population is estimated to be around 65 million birds.
-They are not considered an endangered species, but as with all Australian native animals, they are protected by strict laws.
-The population may, however, be in decline due to human impacts such as habitat destruction.
+But as with all Australian native animals, they may, however, be in decline due to human impacts such as habitat destruction.

 Another type of kookaburra that lives in Australia is the Blue-winged Kookaburra, which lives in eastern Queensland.
 It has light coloured eyes, does not have the brown eye-stripe, and has a blue tail and mostly blue wing features.

 Its call is similar to that of the Laughing Kookaburra but ends more abruptly.

 Kookaburra Song by Marion Sinclair Controversial Australian Nursery Rhyme

 The popular Australian nursery rhyme "Kookaburra Song" or "The kookaburra sits in the old gum tree" was written by Marion Sinclair in 1932.
 It was recently embroiled in controversy when the current copyright owner of the song claimed that the song Down Under by the famous Australian pop group, Men At Work, had plagiarised a part of the music from this song.

 All Rights Reserved.
 (Last Updated: Aug 28, 2021)